 In January 2008, María started her partnership with fellow food and wine enthusiast Antonio Mauriello, sommelier and owner of DiVino Wine Studio.
 María became the Executive Chef at the restaurant, where she managed the kitchen as well as the cooking school portion of the business.

-In the summer of 2009, María traveled Sicily for two weeks, taking cooking lessons from the locals in Modica and the Etna area.
+In the summer of 2009, María traveled Sicily for a few weeks, taking cooking lessons from the locals in Modica and the Etna area.
 That was doubly interesting because the classes were in Sicilian!
 There she learned the secrets of Sicilian cookery as well as the history and tradition of that beautiful island.

-In January 2010 María attended the Puglia Wine&Land 2010 tour.
+In January 2010 María attended the Puglia Wine & Land 2010 tour.
 This was a whirlwind tour of the province, showcasing the best of Puglian wines, food and hospitality.
 María met Pietro Zito, a Chef dedicated to preserve the ancient flavours of Puglia, never forgetting the link between land and table; as well as Chef Antonio de Rosa, another avid ambassador of Puglian food and wine, but with a view of following tradition while adding new ways of presenting dishes.

 In April, 2010, Maria left DiVino Wine Studio to dedicate herself full time to The Cultural Kitchen and do what she likes best: teaching.
 In October 2010, Maria Amalia attended “Latin Flavors, American Kitchens” at the new Culinary Institute of America Campus in San Antonio, Texas, where she learned about cuisines of countries like Chile, Peru, Brazil, Guadeloupe and Mexico, and how these cuisines and their recipes can be adapted to serve in North American restaurants.